 Usually, July 1 is reserved for the signing of big free-agent contracts, but July 2 has seen its fair share of new deals getting done too.
-One Hall of Fame goaltender found a new home twice on this date and a future Hall of Famer was born in Canada.
+One Hall of Fame goaltender found a new home twice on this date, and another future Hall of Famer was born in Canada.

 Eddie the Eagle Cashes In…..Twice